Lazy-CSharp-Coder/Lazy-CSharp-Coder/README.md

 # Welcome <br>

 I hold a degree in Computer Science, with a primary focus on C/C++ programming in Windows.
-It also includes Assembly programming, Digital design, Data Modeling, Database Theory, and SQL querying.
+It also includes Assembly programming, Digital design, Data modeling, Database theory, and SQL querying.
 I have been programming in C# for Windows since around 2010.

 I have completed courses in front-end web development and aim to become a full-stack developer.